Ryugyong Hotel: Architecture

-Construction
+Construction history

 Beginning

-The plan for a large hotel was reportedly a Cold War response to the completion of the world's tallest hotel, the Westin Stamford Hotel in Singapore, in 1986 by the South Korean company SsangYong Group.
+The plan for a large hotel was reportedly a Cold War response to the completion of the world's then-tallest hotel, the Westin Stamford Hotel in Singapore, in 1986 by the South Korean company SsangYong Group.
 North Korean leadership envisioned the project as a channel for Western investors to step into the marketplace.
 A firm, The Ryugyong Hotel Investment and Management, was established to attract a hoped-for $230 million in foreign investment.
 A representative for the North Korean government promised relaxed oversight, allowing "foreign investors [to] operate casinos, nightclubs or Japanese lounges".
 North Korean construction firm Baikdoosan Architects & Engineers (also known as Baekdu Mountain Architects and Engineers) began construction on a pyramid‑shaped hotel in 1987.

-The hotel was scheduled to open in 1992 for the 80th birthday of Kim, but problems with building methods and materials delayed completion.
-If it had opened on schedule, it would have surpassed the Westin Stamford to become the world's tallest hotel, and would have been the seventh-tallest building in the world.
+The hotel was originally scheduled to be opened to the public in 1992 for the 80th birthday of Kim, but problems with building methods and materials delayed completion.
+Had it opened on schedule, it would have surpassed the Westin Stamford to become the world's tallest hotel, and would have been the seventh-tallest building in the world.
+It would've also become the tallest building in the Korean Peninsula, surpassing the 63 Building which was built in 1985.
+Instead it became the world's tallest abandoned building.